PASTAplus/PEP/peps/pep-9.md

 **1b.
 Add ACL**

-Goal: To parse a valid `<access>` element and add its ACRs to the AuthZ ACR registry.
+Goal: To parse a valid `<access>` element and add its ACRs to the *authorization service* ACR registry.

 Use case:

 1. An EDI application creates an `<access>` element ACL for an EDI resource.
-2. The application sends the `<access>` element ACL to AuthZ to register the ACR.
+2. The application sends the `<access>` element ACL to the *authorization service* to register the ACR.
-3. AuthZ parses the `<access>` element ACL and extracts the ACRs.
+3. The *authorization service* parses the `<access>` element ACL and extracts the ACRs.
-4. AuthZ adds the ACRs to the ACR registry.
+4. The *authorization service* adds the ACRs to the ACR registry.
-5. AuthZ returns a success message to the EDI application.
+5. The *authorization service* returns a success message to the EDI application.

 Notes: This use case supports adding ACLs for PASTA API methods through the `service.xml` file.
 In this case, the `service.xml` file is not a complete EML document; they consist of ACLs in the form of `<access>` elements.
 The principal owner of the service method (or other resource) should be added into the ACR registry with the "changePermission" permission; in the case of service methods, the principal owner will be "pasta."